front-depiction/Nelder-Mead-Market-Modelling/README.md

 pip install pandas numpy matplotlib scipy
 ```

--update the pathname as mentioned previously
+- Update the pathname as mentioned previously

--Run the following command to analyze the data:
+- Run the following command to analyze the data:

 ```
 python Data-Analysis.py
 ```

--The program will output the best correlation value and the corresponding weights for each indicator.
+- The program will output the best correlation value and the corresponding weights for each indicator.
 It will also generate a plot of the NASDAQ composite index and the final weighted average of the indicators.
--The program will also generate a file named output.txt in the Market Analysis directory, which contains the following information:
+- The program will also generate a file named output.txt in the Market Analysis directory, which contains the following information:
---The weights for each indicator.
+-- The weights for each indicator.
---The best correlation value.
+-- The best correlation value.
---The weights and correlation value for each processor.
+-- The weights and correlation value for each processor.